-During the RCT, participants, their clinical care team (i.e. their ophthalmologist and other members of eye care team) and the research nurse(s) responsible for participant follow-up, will all be masked to participants' allocations.
+Participants, their clinical care team (i.e. their ophthalmologist and other members of eye care team) and the research nurse(s) responsible for participant follow-up, will all be masked to participants' allocations.
 Except for the study statistician, clinical trials staff managing the trial will also be masked to allocation.
-The randomisation system will provide a unique code which the study pharmacy (Sciensus, formerly called Healthcare at Home, Ltd) will use to identify the pens to be dispensed.
+The randomisation system will provide a unique code which the study pharmacy (Healthcare at Home, Ltd) will use to identify the pens to be dispensed.
 It will not be possible to distinguish between syringes containing drug and placebo dispensed during the RCT on the basis of their appearance or any other characteristics.
-No one will be masked during the OLE.